SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/grades/grades.md

 ## Output Data

-Print in the console **5 rows** that contain the following information:
+Print on the console **5 rows** that contain the following information:
 * "Top students: {percentage of students with grade of 5.00 or more}%".
 * "Between 4.00 and 4.99: {between 4.00 and 4.99 included}%".
 * "Between 3.00 and 3.99: {between 3.00 and 3.99 included}%".